-Autoimmune Thyroid Disorder.A recent client of mine came to me, understandably frustrated, due to the symptoms she has been suffering for a long time caused by Hypothyroidism, or were they?
-You see what we both suspected of course, is that there is a much bigger picture going on…..OK, the thyroid is causing miserable symptoms such as severe water retention and weight gain amongst other things, but what we set out to establish is what causes the thyroid to dysfunction leading to Autoimmune hypothyroidism, also known as Hashimotos disease.
-As I suspected we were going to open a can of worms, but I was challenged by the opportunity to help someone as well as learning about a subject that was likely to be affecting me too, and it was time to face the music.
-Our initial assessment established that my client, Ms D, had a fantastic diet, so it was clear to me that she was not properly utilizing the vitamins and minerals in her diet adequately which suggested likely malabsorption or inadequate bile flow which could relate to the liver and gallbladder.
-We used Bioresonance/Oberon technology to establish if there was any other underlying issues with Ms D’s various systems, but reassuringly found that her body was quite healthy and gallbladder function was unusually good (it is very common to see inadequate bile flow and gallbladder function with Bioresonance technology, in clients over the age of around thirty).
+Autoimmune Thyroid DisorderA recent client turned up, understandably frustrated, because of her long-term symptoms.
+These were caused by Hypothyroidism, or were they?
+We both suspected that a much bigger picture was involved.
+The thyroid was causing misery-inducing symptoms, such as severe water retention and weight gain, amongst other things.
+We set out to establish what causes the thyroid to dysfunction, leading to autoimmune hypothyroidism, also known as Hashimotos disease.
+As suspected, we were opening a can of worms, but I was challenged by the opportunity to help someone while learning about something that might also be affecting me.
+Our initial assessment established that my client, Ms D, had a fantastic diet, so it was clear that her body wasn’t using the vitamins and minerals she consumed adequately.
+This suggested malabsorption or inadequate bile flow, which could relate to the liver and gallbladder.
+We used Bioresonance/Oberon technology to establish if there were any other underlying issues with Ms D’s various systems.
+Reassuringly, we found that her body was quite healthy and gallbladder function was unusually good (it is common to see inadequate bile flow and gallbladder function with Bioresonance technology, in clients over the age of around 30).

-‘My client was very relieved to see that her body was otherwise in good shape and we could go on to focus on the Hypothyroidism’. http://waverlywellness.co.uk/nutritional-therapy/
+‘My client was relieved to see that her body was otherwise in good shape.
+We could then focus on the Hypothyroidism’. http://waverlywellness.co.uk/nutritional-therapy/

-Nutritional Deficiency.Many women are effected by Hyper or Hypothyroidism, it seemed to be getting more and more common but why does nobody seem to know what is causing it?
-I turned to my most trusted online health forums to see what first hand experiences other women were willing to divulge, and as I expected there was lots of talk about being low in Iodine, and several vitamins such as Selenium, B12 and Folate and the link between Mercury Amalgam fillings and the Thyroid.
-Iodine deficiency I have been fascinated by, and there seems to be several theories as to why we would be deficient, the most likely answer of course being that it is lacking in our diets.
-Seafood and seaweed are good sources of Iodine, and it is thought that people living far away from the coast may be more likely to be deficient, but another culprit which may be more relative to our modern day climate is ‘Big Agra’; modern, industrial agricultural practices depleting minerals in the soil.
-Environmental pollutants have robbed the soil of natural mineral levels in turn this appears to be creating low iodine levels in soil, after all, did so many people suffer with thyroid dysfunction years ago before the era of Big Agra?
+Nutritional Deficiency.Many women are affected by Hyper or Hypothyroidism.
+This seems to be increasingly common -so why does nobody appear to know what’s causing it?
+I turned to my most trusted online health forums to elicit first-hand experiences from other women.
+As expected, there was lots of talk about being low in iodine, vitamins such as Selenium, B12 and Folate, and the link between mercury amalgam fillings and the thyroid.
+I have been fascinated by iodine deficiency.
+Several theories exist as to why we would be deficient.
+The most likely answer is a lack of iodine in our diets.
+Seafood and seaweed are good sources of iodine, and it is believed that people living far away from the coast are likely to be deficient.
+Another culprit, more relevant to our modern-day climate, is ‘big agra’- i.e. modern, industrial agricultural practices that deplete minerals in the soil.
+Environmental pollutants have robbed the soil of natural mineral levels.
+In turn, this appears to be creating low iodine levels in soil.
+After all, did so many people suffer from thyroid dysfunction years ago, before the era of big agra?

-Autoimmune Conditions.What I found very interesting is that one form of Hypothyroidism, called Hashimotos, is considered to be an autoimmune disorder, and like approx 200 other diseases that come into that category, there seems to be very little answers within mainstream medicine as to why the immune system attacks the bodies own tissue instead of unwanted pathogens.
+Autoimmune ConditionsOne form of hypothyroidism, called Hashimotos, is considered to be an autoimmune disorder.
+As with approximately 200 other diseases that fall into that category, there are very few answers within mainstream medicine as to why the immune system attacks the body’s own tissue instead of attacking unwanted pathogens.

 “Epigenetics means above the genome, indicating that genes can be changed for better or for worse.
 Your DNA is no longer your destiny.
 Believe it or not, within any species (including humans) the DNA is practically the same.
-According to research from the Human Genome Project1, the DNA of all the people in the world is 99.9% alike, and it is the Epigenome that makes us all so different”.The Human Genome Project revealed the bacteria in our gut outnumber our cells 10 to 1 and plays a critical role in changing our gene expression.
+According to research from the Human Genome Project1, the DNA of all the people in the world is 99.9% alike, and it is the Epigenome that makes us all so different.”The Human Genome Project revealed that the bacteria in our gut outnumber our cells by a ratio of 10 to 1, and play a critical role in changing our gene expression.
 As a matter of fact, certain hormones or immune cells cannot be made without these bacteria communicating with our own cells (DNA) to tell them what to become or do.

-The Lost Art of FermentationThe good news is that there are other ways to obtain beneficial bacteria like through the use of fermentation.
-Fermentation is a lost art in healing, and offers trillions of unique bacteria, not just billions found in pills.
-With the introduction of refrigeration, the process of fermenting food for preservation has become a thing of the past; however, it has had a negative consequence to our good gut bacteria (microbiome).
-Add to this the overuse of antibiotics and the use of antimicrobial hand sanitizers and cleaners, and we have a new problem that triggers an epidemic of autoimmune diseases. http://healthecells.com/new-science-new-answers-for-autoimmune-conditions/
+The Lost Art of FermentationThe good news is that there are other ways to obtain beneficial bacteria – such as the use of fermentation.
+Fermentation is a lost art in healing, and offers trillions of unique bacteria, not just the billions found in pills.
+With the introduction of refrigeration, the process of fermenting food for preservation has become a thing of the past.
+This has had a negative consequence on our good gut bacteria (microbiome).
+Add to this the overuse of antibiotics and the use of antimicrobial hand sanitisers and cleaners, and we have a new problem that triggers an epidemic of autoimmune diseases. http://healthecells.com/new-science-new-answers-for-autoimmune-conditions/

 “Pernicious anemia is one of a number of autoimmune diseases, including Hashimito’s disease, type 1 diabetes, vitiligo and hypo-adrenalism, which may coexist together.
 Antibodies against specific tissue antigens can help to diagnose specific conditions.
 Pernicious anemia is characteristically diagnosed by the presence of intrinsic factor antibodies (IFABs).
-However, autoimmune profiles done in patients as part of overall assessments of various endocrinologies and other autoimmune disorders can reveal antibodies which may be associated with pernicious anemia (IFAB, anti-parietal cell antibody), raising the possibility of co-existent pernicious anemia”. http://patient.info/doctor/pernicious-anaemia-and-b12-deficiency#ref-8
+However, autoimmune profiles carried out in patients as part of overall assessments of various endocrinologies and other autoimmune disorders can reveal antibodies that may be associated with pernicious anemia (IFAB, anti-parietal cell antibody), raising the possibility of co-existent pernicious anemia.” http://patient.info/doctor/pernicious-anaemia-and-b12-deficiency#ref-8

 “People who have pernicious anemia have red blood cells that are too large and do not divide as they should.
 These red blood cells have trouble getting out of the person’s bone marrow.
 Lacking sufficient numbers of red blood cells to carry oxygen to their body, the person may feel weak and tired.
 Pernicious anemia that is either long-lasting or severe can lead to damages to the person’s brain, heart, or other organs in their body.
 Additional complications related to pernicious anemia can arise.
 Neurological problems including memory loss, the potential for nerve damage, as well as issues with the person’s digestive tract can occur.
 Persons with pernicious anemia may also be at a higher risk for stomach cancer.”